 Figure 6.5.1-3 shows the PMN interconnection utilising the "IP Service Hub" connectivity option according to GSMA PRD IR.34 [11].
 This option is secured hop-by-hop with NDS/IP between each PMN and the Service Hub.
-The simplified cloud in figure 6.5.1-3 may resemble one or more IPX providers.
+The simplified cloud which is titled GRX/IPX in figure 6.5.1-3 may resemble one or more IPX providers.
 The NDS/IP is only terminated at PMNs and Service Hubs.
+If there is more than one Service Hub involved the communication between IPX Service Hubs is secured by NDS/IP.
+This is depicted in Figure 6.5.1-4.